 Some of the questions that designers may ask themselves to help them make this decision are:

+What purpose does this element serve on this screen?
+Is this piece of information vital to this page or screen?
 What can I do to make the navigation more seamless for the user?

-There is definitely something valuable to be learned from this genre for anyone working in experience design.
+Summary: There is definitely something valuable to be learned from this genre for anyone working in experience design.
 People are accustomed to seeing horror as a guilty pleasure, but after observing how it captivates audiences, designers would benefit from taking a few trips through the shadows...